 Develop the skills needed by today's environmental managers, policymakers, consultants and scientists to tackle environmental issues at local, regional and global levels.

 Our Masters in Environmental Economics and Environmental Management prepares you for a wide range of careers across the public and private sectors.
 Equally, it provides a good basis for further study at PhD level.

-The core modules will provide you with knowledge in Environmental Economics and a appreciation of the challenges to which economic analysis can be applied.
-You'll also be equipped to incorporate environmental feedback into economic decision making in a way that satisfies both ecological managers and economists.
+You’ll gain knowledge of environmental and ecological economics and the interactions between economic, social and ecological systems.
+At the end of the course, you'll be equipped to incorporate environmental feedback into economic decision making in a way that satisfies both ecological managers and economists.

-This Masters is suitable for students from a wide range of backgrounds, including economics, human geography, business, sociology, politics, environmental science and more.
-You'll be taught by a range of interdisciplinary staff with varied Environmental research interests.
+This course is suitable for students from a wide range of backgrounds, including economics, human geography, business, sociology, politics, environmental science and more.
+You'll be taught by a range of interdisciplinary staff with varied environmental research interests.

-You will also complete an 8,000 word dissertation, worth 80 credits, as part of the MSc.
+You will complete an 8,000-word dissertation as part of this MSc.
 This dissertation can either be York based, or as a placement with an external partner.
 For the former, staff in the Department will suggest a range of possible subjects and titles, but you can also devise your own title.
 For the latter, the dissertation topic will be of relevance to the external partner.
 For both types of dissertation, you will have a departmental supervisor who will provide regular guidance and will be able to comment on drafts of your dissertation.
 If you are undertaking a placement for your dissertation, you will receive additional guidance from a project supervisor.

 Previous dissertations include:

 The dissertation will allow you to demonstrate your skill at independent research, and apply insights from the taught modules to solve issues in environmental economics and environmental management.